RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 Make It Interactive
 ~~~~~~~~~~~~~~~~~~~~

-Just for fun, let's turn this into an interactive program that a user can run from the terminal.
+Let's now turn this into an interactive program that a user can run from the terminal.
 All you have to do is add an ``input`` statement to ask the user for his/her name, and then a ``print`` statement to report the results back to him/her.
 Your program should work like this:

 ::